Trumbull County reports 461 COVID-19 cases, 39 deaths

-TRUMBULL CO., Ohio (WKBN) – The Trumbull County Combined Health District is reporting 11 more people testing positive for COVID-19, but no more deaths.
+TRUMBULL CO., Ohio (WYTV) – The Trumbull County Combined Health District is reporting 11 more people testing positive for COVID-19, but no more deaths.

 There has been a total of 461 people with the coronavirus and 39 deaths in the county.